GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 ### PCB
 **New design: Use CAT28C16A and DS1315 in SOIC package, then all will fit in 24 pin socket footprint ??**

 The PCB uses two pin header rows to connect to the original 24 pin socket for the EPROM.
-The pins of these are slightly thinner to fir the socket and have a slightly broader base.
+The pins of these are slightly thinner to fit the socket and have a slightly broader base.
 In order to minimise height, I used larger hole for the pins which allow the base to fall inside of the PCB board.
 Within Kicad a modification to the footprint is made.
 Pad diameter 2.3mm, hole diameter 1.9mm.\
 The crystal for the clock can be placed on the top side (inside of the clock chip socket), or on the backside.
 The first option is preferred, but pay attention to the socket bridges.
 So verify before soldering.\
 An angled header is used for connection of the back-up battery.
-Direct soldering of two wires can be done as well.\
+Of course direct soldering of two wires to the board can be done as well.\
 Jumper J4 adds the option of using a 4K Eprom (2732) in the Model II.
 By default the 2 pins of the jumper are connected by a bridge.
 When using a 2732 break the bridge and connect pin 1 to a wire running to the select (external A11 source) for the upper 16K address space of the Eprom.

 <img width="550"  alt="Phantom 3D" src="https://github.com/user-attachments/assets/2a1b5b65-4790-4255-b56e-8ebb8b457758" />